AngelicaGaarcia1/osTicket-Installation/README.md

 <img src="https://i.imgur.com/cc68Vls.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 •Now we want to rename the file inside of osTicket that is currently named ost-sampleconfig.php.
 We want to rename it to ost-config.php.

-•Go to C-drive -> Select inetpub -> wwwroot -> osTicket -> Click on the include folder -> navigate to post-sampleconfig and rename it.
+•Go to C-drive -> Select inetpub -> wwwroot -> osTicket -> Click on the include folder -> navigate to ost-sampleconfig and rename it to ost-config.

 </p>
 <br />